gravatar/hovercards/README.md

 # Gravatar Hovercards

-Gravatar Hovercards is a library that allows you to add interactive hovercards to Gravatar profile images with ease.
+Gravatar Hovercards is a library that allows you to add interactive hovercards to Gravatar profile images with ease ✨.

 ## How to Contribute